PROJECT: Bayonne Bridge Navigational Clearance Project

-Completed in 1931, the Bayonne Bridge connects Bayonne, New Jersey with Staten Island, spanning the Kill Ban Kull.
-The bridge is the fourth longest steel arch bridge in the world, and was the longest in the world at the time of its completion.
+Completed in 1931, the Bayonne Bridge connects Bayonne, New Jersey, with Staten Island, spanning the Kill Van Kull.
+The bridge is the fourth longest steel arch bridge in the world and was the longest in the world at the time of its completion.
 Because the clearance under the bridge is 151 feet, shippers were forced to use small, less efficient and less environmentally friendly ships to pass under the span.

-According to the Port Authority of NY and NJ web site, "The construction of the new roadway and demolition of the existing roadway represent a significant investment in our region.
-Early estimates show that from 2014-2018, the project will support nearly 2800 jobs and $240 million in wages throughout the construction industry."
+According to the Port Authority of New York and New Jersey website, "the construction of the new roadway and demolition of the existing roadway represent a significant investment in our region.
+Early estimates show that from 2014-2018, the project will support nearly 2,800 jobs and $240 million in wages throughout the construction industry."

 "Service Wire's Feeder MC is a perfect fit for this type of project since it can be used in place of conduit and wire, allowing a significant savings in labor time,"